Product Guide

 Step 4: Provide Their Information

-After selecting a date and time, the customer is asked to fill out a short form with their details:
+After selecting a date and time, the customer fills out a short form:

-• Name (required) -- The customer's full name, used in confirmation emails and calendar events.
+• Name (required) -- Used in confirmation emails and calendar events.

-• Email (required) -- The email address where the customer will receive their confirmation email, appointment details, and any meeting links.
+• Email (required) -- Where they'll receive confirmation, appointment details, and any meeting links.

-The form is intentionally minimal to reduce friction.
-Customers are not asked for unnecessary information -- just what is needed to confirm the appointment and communicate with them.
+The form is intentionally minimal -- just what's needed to confirm the appointment and stay in touch.

 Image